dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/vcs-privatelink.md

 Creating an Interface VPC PrivateLink connection requires creating multiple AWS resources in your AWS account(s) and private network containing the self-hosted VCS instance.
 You are responsible for provisioning and maintaining these resources.
 Once provisioned, connection information and permissions are shared with dbt Labs to complete the connection, allowing for direct VPC to VPC private connectivity.

-Note: This approach is distinct from and does not require you to implement VPC peering between your AWS account(s) and dbt Cloud.
+This approach is distinct from and does not require you to implement VPC peering between your AWS account(s) and dbt Cloud.

 You need these resource to create a PrivateLink connection, which allows the dbt Cloud application to connect to your self-hosted cloud VCS.
 These resources can be created via the AWS Console, AWS CLI, or Infrastructure-as-Code such as [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) or [AWS CloudFormation](https://aws.amazon.com/cloudformation/).